-In Fig. 3 we show Voronoï tessellation of a packings of percolating disks for the same series of disks configurations as in Fig. 2.
-To differentiate polygons belonging to different groups $G_1 - G_8$ we use color coding in accordance with the definitions given in the Tab.
-I. This allows us to easily distinguish local arrangements of percolating grains for used packings.
-In Fig. 3(a) we observe a mixture of various Voronoï polygons.
-It is obviously that figures belonging to class $G_7$ dominates, where $G_7$ polygons are mostly distorted pentagons.
-Only small islands of near-regular hexagons belonging to class $G_1$ are found.
-Moreover, small domains made up of $G_2 - G_6$ polygons, respectively, can also be detected.
+that figures belonging to class G_7 dominate, where G_7 polygons are mostly distorted pentagons.
+Only small islands of near-regular hexagons belonging to class G_1 are found.
+Moreover, small domains made up of G_2 - G_6 polygons, respectively, can also be detected.
 It means that the percolating disks are distributed quite randomly and no specific configurations of disks are formed.
-As the number of percolating grains increases further [Fig. 3(c)], more regular cells can be observed and their occurrence starts prevailing, though the structure of the system is still disordered.
+As the number of percolating grains increases further (Fig. 3(c)), more regular cells can be observed and their occurrence starts prevailing, though the structure of the system is still disordered.
 There are still a few disordered regions within the system of percolating grains.
-However, in the case of the larger value of effective gravity [Fig. 3(b)] we find large domain made up predominantly of more or less regular hexagons (figures belonging to classes $G_1$ and $G_2$ ).
+However, in the case of a larger value of the effective gravity (Fig. 3(b)) we find large domain made up predominantly of more or less regular hexagons (figures belonging to classes G_1 and G_2).
 This cluster grows rapidly with a further increase of the number of guest grains inside the container.
-Ultimately, for $\theta = 70^{\circ}$ system of percolating grains ends up in configurations where large clusters of near-regular Voronoï cells (class $G_1$ ) are found [Fig. 3(d)].
-As one could expect, regions of more distorted Voronoï cells $(G_4 - G_7)$ are mainly located near the entrance of guest grains.
+Ultimately, for $\theta = 70^{\circ}$, the system of percolating grains ends up in configurations where large clusters of near-regular Voronoï cells (class G_1) are found (Fig. 3(d)).
+As one could expect, regions of more distorted Voronoï cells (G_4-G_7) are mainly located near the entrance of guest grains.